huggingface/community-events/huggan/README.md

 The first step is the most obvious one: to train a GAN (or any neural network), we need a dataset.
 This could be a standard one that is already available on the [hub](hf.co) (such as MNIST, CIFAR-10, CIFAR-100, etc.) or it could be one that's not already on the hub, for instance one that you collected yourself.

-In the format case, you can easily load a dataset as follows:
+In the former case, you can easily load a dataset as follows:

 ```python
 from datasets import load_dataset